-Well, when the long distance pilgrimage in the country about to be visited are not yet available, there are two options: create a route yourself or just visit pilgrimage sites.
+Well, when the long-distance pilgrimage in the country about to be visited are not yet available, there are two options: create a route yourself or just visit pilgrimage sites.
 In case you’re visiting Croatia with your family and not all of the members are able to hike (like mine), here’s the list of 5 most famous sacred destinations in Croatia.
-I hope to visit at least one of them and will update you how it went.

 St. Mary’s Trsat

-Aljmaš is small village with a unique looking Crkva Gospe od Utočišta (or The Shrine of Our Lady of Sanctuary in Aljmaš) situated in the eastern part of Croatia on the boarder with Serbia.
+Aljmaš is a small village with a unique looking Crkva Gospe od Utočišta (or The Shrine of Our Lady of Sanctuary in Aljmaš) situated in the eastern part of Croatia on the border with Serbia.
 The main pilgrims’ attractions are the Statue of Our Lady of Osijek, walk on a Calvary Hill, and numerous pilgrimage related religious celebrations.
 It is advised to contact the sanctuary before visiting it.
 There are several overnight stay options.
-Travellers reach Aljmaš by car or organised tour.
-Unfortunately, I haven’t found any of a public transport means going there.
+Travelers reach Aljmaš by car or organized tour.
+Unfortunately, I haven’t found any public transport means going there.
 Perhaps, you could ask locals when you are in Croatia.

 If you tend to visit the Krka National Park in Croatia, one of the stops could be the Franciscan monastery in the middle of Visovac river.
-Due to long-term religious devotion the island of the monastery is also called Mother of God Island and is reachable only by water.
-Usually it is included into Krka park boat tours, or you can reach it by ferries from Stinice and Remetic.
-For a more spiritual experience you can join mass every Sunday at 11 a.m.
+Due to long-term religious devotion, the island of the monastery is also called Mother of God Island and is reachable only by water.
+Usually, it is included in Krka park boat tours, or you can reach it by ferries from Stinice and Remetic.
+For a more spiritual experience, you can join mass every Sunday at 11 a.m.